matt-lebl/schedule-scraper/README.md

 your system, it should be as simple as

 ```
-$ python3 schedule_scraper.py
+$ python schedule_scraper.py
 ```

-from wherever you've downloaded it to.
+on the terminal/powershell from wherever you've downloaded it to.
+If you do not have Python 3 installed, there is a helpful guide to doing so [here.](https://realpython.com/installing-python)

 The program will then ask you to add some courses.
 Follow the prompts and happy scheduling!